Ninoldar/TrueHome/STRIPE_SETUP.md

 ### 2. Update Webhook URL

-1. In Stripe Dashboard, update your webhook endpoint URL to:
+1. In Stripe Dashboard → **Webhooks**, find your destination/endpoint
+2. Update the URL to:
    `https://your-domain.vercel.app/api/webhooks/stripe`
-2. Make sure the webhook secret matches what you set in Vercel
+3. Make sure the webhook secret matches what you set in Vercel

 ### 3. Test Production Flow